felix-hilden/tekore/docs/index.rst

 See our homepage on `PyPI`_ for more information about the package and its versions.
+If you've found a bug or would like to propose a feature, please submit an issue on `GitHub`_.
-Visit our repository on `GitHub`_ if you'd like to submit an issue or ask just about anything related to Tekore.
+Join our `Discord <https://discord.gg/wcRXgJu>`_ community to ask for help or discuss just about anything related to Tekore.

 If you're new here, have a look at :ref:`getting-started`.
 After your first calls to the API you might want to look at :ref:`advanced-usage`.